Force over Distance: Chapter 52

 TJ smiled, delighted and wild-edged.
 The device in her hand flared with sympathetic joy.

 “Corporal?”
-Young said sharply.
-He jogged to reach her.
+Young jogged to reach her.

 Young pulled his radio off his belt.
 “Lieutenant James, what’s your location?”